88-degrees/Book-of-Changes/appendix01s2.md

 who with these qualities was yet involved in great difficulties.

-3. 'It will be advantageous to realise the difficulty (of the position), and maintain firm correctness:--that is, (the individual concerned) should obscure his brightness.
+3. 'It will be advantageous to realise the difficulty (of the position), and maintain firm correctness: -- that is, (the individual concerned) should obscure his brightness.
 The case of the count of Kî was that of one who, amidst the difficulties of his House, was able (thus) to maintain his aim and mind correct.

 <a name="fr_161"></a>[XXXVII](#fn_161).

-1. In Kiâ Zăn the wife has her correct place in the inner (trigram), and the man his correct place in the outer.
+1. In [**Jiā Rén ䷤**](e5aeb6e4babajiaren.md) the wife has her correct place in the inner (trigram), and the man his correct place in the outer.
 That man and woman occupy their correct places is the great righteousness shown (in the relation and positions of) heaven and earth.

-2. In Kiâ Zăn we have the idea of an authoritative ruler;--that, namely, represented by the parental authority.
+2. In [**Jiā Rén ䷤**](e5aeb6e4babajiaren.md) we have the idea of an authoritative ruler; -- that, namely, represented by the parental authority.

-3. Let the father be indeed father, and the son son; let the elder brother be indeed elder brother, and the younger brother younger brother, let the husband be indeed husband, and the wife wife:--then will the family be in its normal state.
+3. Let the father be indeed father, and the son son; let the elder brother be indeed elder brother, and the younger brother younger brother, let the husband be indeed husband, and the wife wife: -- then will the family be in its normal state.
 Bring the family to that state, and all under heaven will be established.

 ###### p.
 243